doc22940/mock.server/readme.md

 Type: `String|Array`
 Optional

-A string or array that is used to define where the functions are located.
+A string or array that is used to define where the response functions are located.

 #### options.contentType
 Type: `String`